adamdbradley/foresight.js/README.md

 ## Introduction
 The __foresight.js__ gives webpages the ability to see if the user's device is capable of viewing high-resolution displays (such as the 3rd generation iPad) before the image is requested.
 Additionally, it judges if the user's device currently has a fast enough network connection for high-resolution images.
-Depending on device display and network connectivity, __foresight.js__ will request the appropriate image.
+Depending on device display and network connectivity, __foresight.js__ will request the appropriate image for the webpage.

 This project's overall goal is to tackle these current issues faced by web developers designing for hi-res: [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images).
 Foresight is used to modify _img src_ attributes so browsers can request the correct image for the device, it does not however, resize the images themselves.
-See [Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images) for more information.
+See [Server Resizing Images](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images) for more information on a few options for requesting various images sizes from a server.